domas-sem/codecademy-data-analytics-course-practice/README.md

-# CodeAcademy Python and SQL Tasks from Data Analytics course
+# CodeAcademy Python and SQL Tasks from Data Analytics Course

-This repository contains my practice tasks and mini-projects completed during CodeAcademy studies.
+This repository contains my Python and SQL practice work and mini‑projects completed during the CodeAcademy Data Analytics course.

-## Topics
+## Topics covered

-- Python basics
+- Python basics, loops, functions
-- Loops and functions
+- Working with data structures and files
-- Data handling
+- Data cleaning and basic analysis
-- SQL queries
+- SQL queries and filtering
-- Joins and filtering
+- Joins, aggregations, and simple reporting

-## Goal
+## Purpose

+- To track my progress through the CodeAcademy Data Analytics course
+- To document my Python and SQL learning path
-To build my junior data analyst portfolio with Python and SQL practice work.
+- To serve as part of my junior data analyst portfolio